17 February, 2023

 To ease the traffic congestion on this route and help the commuters reduce their travel time, the Brihanmumbai Municipal Corporation (BMC) proposed the construction of a 12.3-kilometre-long link road in 2019.
 Since this road was proposed to connect the Mulund and Goregaon directly, it was named Goregaon – Mulund Link Road (GMLR).

-The GMLR would be the fourth link road to connect the east and west corridors of Mumbai after the Santacruz-Chembur Link Road (SCLR), Jogeshwari-Vikhroli Link Road (JVLR), and Ghodbunder Road.
-As per the Government estimates, the BMC will spend approximately ₹6,225 crores for the completion of the GMLR project.
+The GMLR would be the fourth link road to connect the east and west corridors of Mumbai after the Santacruz-Chembur Link Road (SCLR), Jogeshwari-Vikhroli Link Road (JVLR), and Ghodbunder Road..
+According to BMC's budget for this year, the estimated balance cost of the GMLR project as of December 2022 is Rs 10,100.91 crore.

 As mentioned, the Goregaon-Mulund Link Road would span across a stretch of 12.2 kilometres.
 As per the BMC’s proposal, the GMLR project would consist of two tunnels of 4.7 kilometres and 1.6 kilometres beneath the Sanjay Gandhi National Park and Goregaon Film City, respectively.